Alternate tunings are a great way to explore the guitar – but they can be frustrating.

 1. Find the Critical Notes for the Alternative Tuning Scale

-Whether you’re in open D Minor tuning, open C tuning, or open D tuning, the first thing you need to do is find the 1st, 3rd, and 5th scale degrees.
+Whatever tuning you’re in the first thing you need to do is find the 1st, 3rd, and 5th scale degrees.
+It works the same for open D Minor tuning, open C tuning, open D tuning, half-step lower tuning, or any other.

 Once you find these notes in the scale, you’ll be able to find the other scale degrees.
 It’s crucial that you feel comfortable finding these notes in any tuning.